Moarram/headline/docs/Customization.md

 ### Toggle Separator
 *`HEADLINE_LINE_MODE`*
 Whether to print the separator line above the prompt.
-* `on` – always print the line
+* `on` – always print the line (default)
 * `auto` – print the line, but not on the first prompt or after the `clear` command (this feature isn't complete)
 * `off` – don't print the line

 ### Styles
-Styles to apply to each segment of the separator line.
+Styles applied to each segment of the separator line.
 | Variable                        | Default         |
 |---------------------------------|-----------------|
 | *`HEADLINE_STYLE_JOINT_LINE`*   | `$light_black`  |